RamosPabloA/NPC_Dusk_MOD/Dusk/Readme-Dusk.txt

 6. Version History
 -------------------

-Version 1
+Version 0.9
 - Initial release
+- Spanish version complete
+- English version complete

 ---------------------
 7. Legal Information
 ---------------------

 =================================================================================
-BALDUR'S GATE II: SHADOWS OF AMN Developed and � 2000 BioWare Corp.
+BALDUR'S GATE II: SHADOWS OF AMN Developed and © 2000 BioWare Corp.
 All Rights Reserved.
-BALDUR'S GATE II: THRONE OF BHAAL Developed and � 2001 BioWare Corp.
+BALDUR'S GATE II: THRONE OF BHAAL Developed and © 2001 BioWare Corp.
 All Rights Reserved.
 Baldur's Gate, Shadows of Amn, Tales of the Sword Coast, Forgotten Realms, the Forgotten Realms logo, Advanced Dungeons & Dragons, the AD&D logo, TSR and the TSR logo, and the Wizards of the Coast logo, are